 Fund Fees Affect Investment Income

-An important factor to consider when it comes to fund income is fees.
-Like taxes, you won’t see the fees when you receive your investment income whether it is from stock dividends or bond interest.
+It’s important, however, to know the fees when it comes to investment income from funds.
+Like taxes, you likely won’t see the fees when you receive your investment income whether it is from stock dividends or bond interest.

 Fees can range from less than .10% to an expensive 3% or more per year so you’ll want to consider this in getting a true investment income calculation even though they won’t be paid at the time income is received.